 As part of the comprehensive pain assessment the Examiner should incorporate evidence based psychometric/psychosocial questionnaires to determine how psychosocial factors influence pain reports and functional performance.
 The psychosocial/psychometric questionnaires used within the comprehensive pain assessment should not be used in isolation to make final conclusions in regards to the overall assessment of the individual's pain response.
-Some useful questionnaires are listed below: 76-89
+Some useful questionnaires are listed below: 74-87

 - i.
 McGill Pain questionnaire

 - ii.
 Dallas Pain questionnaire

 - iii.
 Orebro Musculoskeletal Pain Screening questionnaire

 - iv.
 Oswestry Back Disability questionnaire

 - v.
 Neck Disability questionnaire

 - vi.
 Quick DASH questionnaire

 - vii.
 Lower Limb Outcomes questionnaire

 - viii.
 Pain Disability Questionnaire

 - ix.
 Pain Disability Index

 - x.
 Perceived Injustice Questionnaire

 - xi.
 Modified Somatic Perception questionnaire

 - xii.
 Fear Avoidance Belief questionnaire

 - xiii.
 Tampa Scale of Kinesiophobia

 - xiv.
 Functional Self Efficacy Scale

 - xv.
-PHO-9
+PHQ-9

 - xvi.
 WHODAS 2.0

 As part of a comprehensive pain assessment, the Examiner should monitor physiological responses associated with an acute increase in pain.
-The Examiner should be aware of research that reports that physiological responses may be due to an increased pain stimulus or the anticipation of the pain stimulus.
+88,89 The Examiner should be aware of research that reports that physiological responses may be due to an increased pain stimulus or the anticipation of the pain stimulus.
 The Examiner should also be aware that physiological response changes can be associated with increased physical exertion during the FCE.
 Whether the acute physiological responses are due to exertion, anticipation of pain, or an increased pain stimulus, the evidence is clear that during an FCE there should be physiological response changes.
-When an individual reports an acute increase in pain during the FCE, the physiological responses monitored could include:
+90 When an individual reports an acute increase in pain during the FCE, the physiological responses monitored could include:

 - 1. Increased heart rate

 - 2. Increased blood pressure

 - 3. Increased breathing rate

 - 4. Diaphoresis

-- 5. Pupil dilatation.
+- 5. Pupil dilatation

 During testing, the Examiner should monitor pain behaviors and reported symptoms, and consider the correlation between the observed behaviors, symptom reports and clinical examination findings.
-Pain behaviors can include but are not limited to 54-59,93,94:
+Pain behaviors can include but are not limited to 57,91,92.

-- 1. Facial expressions: Frowning, grimacing, distorted expression, or rapid blinking. - 2.
-Verbalizations/vocalizations: Sighing, moaning, calling out, or asking for help.

-- 3. Body movements: Rigid, tense, guarding, fidgeting, increased pacing/rocking, biomechanical changes/compensations/substitution patterns and other mobility changes such as inactivity or motor restlessness. - 4.
-Changes in interpersonal interactions: Aggressive, resistive, disruptive, or withdrawn. - 5.
-Changes in activity patterns: Sudden cessation of common routines. - 6.
-Mental status change: Crying, increased confusion, irritability, or distress.
+- 1. Facial expressions: Frowning, grimacing, distorted expression, rapid blinking - 2.
+Verbalizations/vocalizations: Sighing, moaning, calling out, asking for help - 3.
+Body movements: Rigid, tense, guarding, fidgeting, increased pacing/rocking, biomechanical changes/compensations/substitution patterns and other mobility changes such as inactivity or motor restlessness - 4.
+Changes in interpersonal interactions: Aggressive, resistive, disruptive, withdrawn - 5.
+Changes in activity patterns: Sudden cessation of common routines - 6.
+Mental status change: Crying, increased confusion, irritability, distress provide further evidence in forming an opinion about how the individual's pain affected observed function during testing.
+93-95

-The Examiner may consider utilizing a pain scale with functional descriptors (functional pain scale) during the comprehensive pain behavior assessment to provide further evidence in forming an opinion about how the individual's pain affected observed function during testing.
-95-97
+The Examiner may consider utilizing a pain scale with functional descriptors (functional pain scale) during the comprehensive pain behavior assessment to

-No single tool can be used to classify an individual's pain report as an accurate representation of pain that affects function or an inaccurate representation of the individuals subjective pain response, and the Examiner should use a battery of the above-mentioned tools throughout the FCE to assist the examiner in determining how pain affects or does not affect the final functional abilities determination.
+No single tool can be used to classify an individual's pain report as an accurate representation of pain that affects function or an inaccurate representation of the individuals subjective pain response, and the Functional Capacity Examiner should use a battery of the above-mentioned tools throughout the FCE to assist the examiner in determining how pain affects or does not affect the final functional abilities determination.